kristanhilby/kristanhilby.github.io/_teaching/11_project.md

 The MICA initiative encompasses a standardized framework of instrumentation crafted to facilitate experiential learning across a multitude of principles.
 Within the academic context, MICA has been successfully employed in the instructional setting of the esteemed [2.131 Advanced Instrumentation and Measurement]({% link _teaching/6_project.md %}) course at MIT, thereby affording students the invaluable prospect of acquiring knowledge through active participation and concurrently contributing to the advancement of the program itself.

-<h4 id="percont_2131" style="text-align: center;"> Personal Contributions</h4>

-I have personally worked to develop the following MICA setups:
+I have developed the following MICA setups:

 <h4 id="mica_PEM" style="text-align: center;">Reversible Proton Exchange Membrane (PEM) Fuel Cell</h4>